chandra1sekar/data-engineering/06-Transforming-Data/sync-slides.md

 ::: notes
 Breakout at about 5 after the hour:
-- Check in with each group on their solution to the assignment
+- Check in with each group
-- Answer questions as people have them on what they had trouble with
+- Choose 4-5 people with different approaches to present
 - Usually takes 10-20 minutes
 :::